-Best Oregon: Belle Pente Pinot Noir Willamette Valley 2017
+Belle Pente Pinot Noir Willamette Valley

-Over the past decades, Belle Pente’s pinots have been acclaimed as some of Oregon's best, and this 2017 vintage continues that tradition.
+Over the past decades, Belle Pente’s pinots have been acclaimed as some of Oregon's best, and this vintage continues that tradition.
 They owe their classy blend to the cool-climate grapes hand-harvested from their 70-acre hillside vineyard in Yamhill-Carlton AVA of Willamette Valley.

-Expect red fruits like cherry and strawberry, as well as blackberry, earth and pepper.
+Expect red fruits like cherry and strawberry, as well as blackberry, earth, and pepper.
 The medium-bodied pinot dances on the palate and falls gently on the finish.

-Runner-Up, Best Oregon: Johan Vineyards Estate Pinot Noir
+Johan Vineyards Estate Pinot Noir

 Another divine treat from the Willamette Valley’s magic soils is the product of Johan’s certified-biodynamic estate vineyard led by winemaker Morgan Beck.
-This one is a classic pinot that’s good for the land as well as the palete.
+This one is a classic pinot that’s good for the land as well as the palate.

 Vanilla and cherry burst on the scene with a divine rush of citrus zest.
 A vibrant and delightful wine, expect delicate aromas of gingerbread spices with smooth tannins and bright acidity.

-Read Next: The Best Red Wines
+Related: The Best Red Wines

-Best Under $30: Laetitia Estate Pinot Noir
+Laetitia Estate Pinot Noir

 From California’s Central Coast, Laetitia Estate offers this bright pinot made from a blend of 10, home-grown pinot noir clones from vineyards that soak up the ocean air.
 You can treat yourself to this tasty, meticulously-made wine for just under $30.

 You’re hit with full aromas of mulberry and cranberry off the bat, followed by smoke and nutmeg.
-Expect flavors of cherry, raspberry, sandalwood and spice, along with crisp acidity and a lasting finish.
+Expect flavors of cherry, raspberry, sandalwood, and spice, along with crisp acidity and a lasting finish.

-Best Under $50: Domaine Carneros Pinot Noir
+Domaine Carneros Pinot Noir

 Operating out of Napa Valley, Domaine Carneros' founding winemaker Eileen Crane is best known for her landmark sparkling wines.
 Still, pinot noir is another trick up her sleeve.
 Whole berries for this pinot are cold-soaked for delicate flavor extraction, then barrel-aged for 10 months.

-Intense and full-bodied with luscious tannins, this wine has notes of cherry, strawberry, chocolate, pomegranate and plum.
+Intense and full-bodied with luscious tannins, this wine has notes of cherry, strawberry, chocolate, pomegranate, and plum.
 It's sweet and juicy with brilliant texture and a long finish.
-The pinot is great on its own or as a companion to New York strip steak, herb-dusted pork loin or parmesan-crusted, pan-seared Dover Sole.
+The pinot is great on its own or as a companion to New York strip steak, herb-dusted pork loin, or parmesan-crusted, pan-seared Dover sole.

-Best Australian: Yering Station Village Pinot Noir
+Yering Station Village Pinot Noir

 The Rathbone family brought Yering Station, a nearly two-centuries-old institution, to international fame as one of Australia’s top wineries.
 Victoria’s Yarra Valley, which is home to Yering Station, is known for its varying pinot noir-wine styles from its diverse microclimates.